pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/05-the-pathological-envy-cycle.md

 If no usable feedback is detected, the system registers signal failure.
 Importantly, shame does not necessarily increase at this stage.
 What increases is uncertainty regarding regulatory efficacy.

 Signal failure indicates that the chosen action did not restore equilibrium.
-It is thus informational, not affective—and reflects uncertainty about efficacy rather than increased distress.
+It is thus informational, not affective - and reflects uncertainty about efficacy rather than increased distress.

 5.9 Escalation